spmasterman/tutor-directory/README.md

 5) Setup java
 -------------

-Assetic (more specifically some of the filters used by assetic) expects that java is available at /usr/bin/java this is the default location - To check...
+Assetic (more specifically some of the filters used by Assetic) expects that java is available at /usr/bin/java this is the default location - To check...

     which java